SYPIAC/FTJ/README.md

 - Dice often end up at top of screen but not flat, so they cannot be read
 - Deck merging (using new right click feature) can cause decks to vanish / teleport with high latency (further testing required)
 - Shadows break in upper right corner
+- Assets are reloaded when you leave the server

 ## License